zahiruldu/global.hackathon/Teams/HackGamers/ABOUT.md

 HackGamers
 ================

-We are a gang of three that are partionate about OSS.
+We are a gang of three that are passionate about OSS.

 About your team